Dependence of Dust Formation on the Supernova Explosion: Results

 Another aspect of dust grains to analyze is the grain size and is especially important when considering dust survival/destruction.
-As the supernova plows through the interstellar medium, it decelerates, producing a reverse shock that can heat the dust and destroy it.
-Figure \ref{fig:dustradius-growth-time-species} shows average grain sizes as a function of time for the same set of models as \ref{fig:dustmass-growth-time-species}.
-All of the progenitors produce grain sizes between $\sim 10^{-8}-10^{-7}$\,cm.
-In general, lower explosion energies produce larger grain sizes.
-This trend could indicate that, due to lower energy explosion models evolving more slowly, individual dust grains, while nucleating at later times, are able to nucleate and grow in size for longer spans of time.
-This trend is most strongly seen in carbon dust.
-These explosions would also have later reverse shocks, so we expect the dust of low-energy explosions to survive better than energetic explosions.
-Here again, the trend is less straightforward in the 25\,M$_\odot$ progenitor.
-A note about the 25 solar mass progenitor models, the explosion data indicates that the reverse shock that occurs within the deepest layers of the ejecta at early times ($t\lessapprox 60\ days$) is weak and may not sufficiently reheat the innermost zones of the star, stalling near the proto-neutron star for some explosion models.
-The inner layers between the stalled early reverse shock and the silicon layer of the ejecta cools at a similar rate to the outer layers of the ejecta.
+As the supernova ejecta evolves into the interstellar medium, it decelerates, producing a reverse shock that can heat the dust and destroy it.
+Figure \ref{fig:dustradius-growth-time-species} shows average grain sizes as a function of time for the same set of models as seen in Figure \ref{fig:dustmass-growth-time-species}.

+First looking at the top panel of Figure \ref{fig:dustradius-growth-time-species}, we can see that for carbon grains, the average grain radius is $r_{ave}\approx(8, 6, 5)$ microns for the $15\Msol$ progenitor explosions with energies $E_{exp}=(1.86,2.6,3.43)$ foe, respectively.
+Additionally, $alumina$ grains reach average radii of $r_{ave}\approx(2.8, 2.2, 2)$ microns for explosion energies $E_{exp}=(1.86,2.6,3.43)$ foe.
+The $\enstatite$ grains are still growing at 1157 days, but have all reached a minimum average radius of $\approx[3-4]$ microns, with the 2.6 foe model having a marginally larger average radius.
+Finally, we see that the $\forsterite$ grains (both pathways grouped together) reach average radii of $r_{ave}\approx(\-, 14, 11)$ for explosion energies $E_{exp}=(1.86,2.6,3.43)$ foe, with the third model still growing at this timestamp.
+A general trend seen for these dust grains, and most strongly in the carbon grains, is that the average grain radius for a given grain species increases with decreasing explosion energy.